 Landlords should remember that pet clauses in the tenancy agreement must comply with any strata property bylaws (e.g. a condominium), if applicable.

-In fact, landlords cannot refuse to rent a property to someone because they have a disability or they plan to keep a certified guide or service dog.
+- Guide and service dogs are legally allowed to live in rental properties – landlords cannot require a pet damage deposit for these animals.
+Tenants and visitors may have their guide dog or service dog on rental premises, regardless of tenancy agreements that prohibit or restrict pets.
+In fact, landlords cannot refuse to rent a property to someone because they have a disability or they plan to keep a guide or service dog.

 Learn more on the Ministry of Justice's webpages on guide and service dogs which has detailed information on:

 - certification for service and guide dogs, retired service and guide dogs, and dogs-in-training

 - legislation and policy

 The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: September 12, 2019.